kikrishn/Blog/readme.md

 I made style customization easy with variables.
 Go to sass -> variables to adjust the color palette, font choices, content width, and mobile breakpoints.

 If you'd like to make your own variable, simply copy the syntax in the variable stylesheet and add your value.
-Whenever you want to call that value, the syntax is $variable-name;
+Whenever you want to call that value, the syntax is `$variable-name: variable-value;`

 # Individualized Layout Styling

 The "base" stylesheet applies to the entire site.
 The "nav" stylesheet applies to the nav bar across the site.

-All {{content}} is wrapped in <main> tags so it accesses base main content styling.
+All {{content}} is wrapped in `<main>` tags so it accesses base main content styling.
 Layouts with special formatting have a class added to their main tag.
 Those class names correspond to a stylesheet of the same name in the sass directory.

 The formatting in these layout stylesheets is layout-specific.